Bob Ross: Style

 Ross was well known for phrases he tended to repeat while painting, such as "let's add some happy little trees".

 In most episodes, Ross would note that he enjoyed cleaning his paint brush.
 He was fond of drying off a brush dipped in odorless thinner by striking it against the can of thinner, then striking it against a box (on early seasons of the show) and a trash can (on later seasons).
 Occasionally, he would strike the brush hard on the trash can, saying he "hit the bucket" and then on the easel.
 He would smile and often laugh aloud as he said to "beat the Devil out of it".
 He also used a lightly sanded palette to avoid reflections from the studio lighting.

 In every show, Ross wore jeans and a plain light-colored shirt, which he believed would be a timeless look, and spoke as if addressing one viewer.

 When asked about his relaxed and calm approach, he said, "I got a letter from somebody here a while back, and they said, 'Bob, everything in your world seems to be happy.'
 That's for sure.
 That's why I paint.
 It's because I can create the kind of world that I want, and I can make this world as happy as I want it.
 Shoot, if you want bad stuff, watch the news."

 The landscapes he painted, typically mountains, lakes, snow and log cabin scenes, were inspired by his years in Alaska, where he was stationed for the majority of his Air Force career.
 He repeatedly said everyone has inherent artistic talent and could become an accomplished artist given time, practice and encouragement.
 Ross would say, "we don't make mistakes; we just have happy accidents."

 In 2014, the blog FiveThirtyEight analysed 381 episodes in which Ross painted live, concluding that 91% of Ross's paintings contained at least one tree, 44% included clouds, 39% included mountains and 34% included mountain lakes.
 By his own estimation, Ross completed more than thirty thousand paintings.
 His work rarely contained human subjects or signs of human life.
 On rare occasions, he would incorporate a cabin, sometimes with a chimney but without smoke, and possibly unoccupied.
+Far more frequently, he would refer to animals that may inhabit the scenes he was painting, such as the cow in a barn or birds that may live in the trees, and encouraged viewers to devise their own stories in their head about the scenes he created.